5 Ways to Get Ready for Amazon Prime Day 2021

 #5: Make Sure You Can Deliver

-If you are using Amazon’s fulfilment services, fantastic.
-But participants in the Seller-Fulfiled Prime Program need to impress more than customers; they also need to meet Amazon’s strict guidelines to stay a Prime seller.
+If you are using Amazon’s fulfillment services, fantastic.
+But participants in the Seller-Fulfilled Prime Program need to impress more than customers; they also need to meet Amazon’s strict guidelines to stay a Prime seller.
 Even on-- perhaps especially on-- Amazon Prime Day, third party sellers are expected to:

 - Ship more than 99% of orders on time

-- Fulfil orders with a “zero-day” handling time
+- Fulfill orders with a “zero-day” handling time

 - Offer premium shipping options for customers

 Managing all that manually is a gargantuan task on any day, but on Prime Day?
-Keeping up with the speed required, while preventing fulfilment mistakes is nearly impossible to do by hand.
+Keeping up with the speed required, while preventing fulfillment mistakes is nearly impossible to do by hand.

 One way Prime sellers can step up to the plate is with integrated, automated shipping solutions.
-These automate key parts of the fulfilment process, like turning around Advanced Shipping Notices, printing compliant labels and pick lists, and auto-filling and verifying delivery addresses.
+These automate key parts of the fulfillment process, like turning around Advance Ship Notices, printing compliant labels and pick lists, and auto-filling and verifying delivery addresses.
 The result is faster order processing, more bandwidth for your team to pack, and fewer mistakes.

 Prime Day Preparation: Make Sure Your Business is Ready